Jaroslaw-Kusicielek/fcBarca/README.md

 ## Opis

-Strona internetowa poświęcona klubowi piłkarskiemu FC Barcelona
+Website dedicated to the football club FC Barcelona